robinst/pict-rs/README.md

 ## Administration
+### Backups
+pict-rs maintains two folders that matter: the `sled-repo` directory, and the `files` directory.
+`sled-repo` is where it keeps metadata about files such as: their location, their aliases, their processed versions' locations, their dimensions, mime type, etc. `files` is where it puts uploaded files when storing on the local filesystem.

+The `sled-repo` folder is generally small compared to the `files` folder, and backing it up can be as simple as copying the folder somewhere else.
+I recommend doing so while pict-rs is not running.

 ### 0.3 to 0.4 Migration Guide
 pict-rs will automatically migrate from the 0.3 db format to the 0.4 db format on the first launch of 0.4.
 If you are running the provided docker container without any custom configuration, there are